 ‘Jackson’s Fish Camp Memorial Reef’ became the fifth legacy reef donation in April 2016.
 One of the first fish camps in Naples history, Jackson’s Fish Camp, established in 1949, later became known as Jackson’s Gateway Harbor.
 It was located just east of Gordon Pass; where Windstar is currently located.
 The descendants of the owners of Jackson’s Fish Camp have donated the reef in memory of their mother and grandmother.

-With their donations, the Wasmer Family, Harold Foote, Francis and Kathleen Rooney, Richard Talford, and the descendants of Jackson’s Fish Camp owners have the satisfaction of knowing their contributions will forever stand as a valuable legacy to our community.
+With their donations, the Wasmer Family, Harold Foote, Francis and Kathleen Rooney, Richard Talford, the descendants of Jackson’s Fish Camp owners and Chris and Jennifer Haunschild have the satisfaction of knowing their contributions will forever stand as a valuable legacy to our community.
 The reef names and locations will be placed on nautical charts worldwide…in perpetuity.

 Mail a check payable to Community Foundation of Collier County, 1110 Pine Ridge Road, Suite 200, Naples, FL 34108.
 Enter Artificial Reef on the memo line.